Donny-Guo/web102_project2_DukeVisa_flashcard/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## TOdo
-- create elements
-- style it one by one
-- gather flashcard data
-- final check and polish